mlswg/mls-protocol/draft-barnes-mls-protocol.md

 # Message Protection

-The primary purpose of the handshake protocol is to enable an authenticated group key exchange among participants.
-In order to protect Application messages sent among those participants, the Application secret provided by the MLS key schedule is used to derive encryption keys for the Message Protection Layer.
+The primary purpose of the handshake protocol is to provide an authenticated group key exchange to participants.
+In order to protect Application messages sent among those participants, the Application secret provided by the Handshake key schedule is used to derive encryption keys for the Message Protection Layer.

 Application messages SHOULD be protected with the Authenticated-Encryption with Associated-Data (AEAD) encryption scheme associated with the MLS ciphersuite.